I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

 Conclusion On The Road Less Travelled

-M.Scott Peck did a good job in his book, The Road Less Travelled.
+M.Scott Peck did a good job in his book.
 No one could have written better on the same subject.

 He mentioned things we would naturally run away from.
 Topics we are afraid to examine in our lives.

-I like his choice of words and use of everyday life examples.
-That’s what makes a great author.
+I like his choice of words and the use of everyday life examples.
+That’s what makes a talented author.

 I recommend you to read this book – The Road Less Travelled

 - 9 Online Business That Pays You Daily In Nigeria (2023) - January 31, 2023

 - How To Start Mini Importation Business In Nigeria (2023) - January 26, 2023